Byzantine Anatolia: The Crisis of the Normans and the Turks

 Weak leadership at the top would lead to civil war and a poor response to the waves of incoming Turks who now entered Anatolia.
 The exact timeline is unclear due in part to a lack of sources during this time.
 For the year of 1072, the Byzantines did not have to deal with an organized invasion by the Seljuks, but in 1073, an attempt to stabilize Anatolia would end in disaster.
 One of the leaders, Roussel de Bailleul, a Norman, led a group of his fellow mercenaries away east to Melitene from the main expedition.
 The absence of Roussel would in part lead to the expedition's defeat at Caesarea.
 Roussel went on to attempt to create his own state in the center of Anatolia.
 In 1074, the empire sent an army against him led by Ioannes Doukas and Andronikos Doukas.
 The expedition was routed by Roussel at the Sangarios River.
 This defeat broke the Byzantines' ability to recapture Asia Minor and would be the last army to move inland in Anatolia before the First Crusade.
-Roussell would march on Constantinople itself and attempt to set up a puppet emperor of his own, Ioannes Doukas, who had been taken prisoner at Sangarios.
+Roussel would march on Constantinople itself and attempt to set up a puppet emperor of his own, Ioannes Doukas, who had been taken prisoner at Sangarios.
 Turning to a Turkish mercenary named Artuk Bey to defeat Roussel, the Byzantines were able to drive his army away from the capital and capture him.
 However, Roussel's wife was able to reach Artuk before the Empire and was able to ransom Roussel.
 Roussel now retreated to the Armeniakon theme and resumed his ambitions.
 In 1075, the imperial court sent a new general, Alexios I Komnenos to apprehend him.
 He was successful, and in 1076 he captured Roussel and returned to the capital.
 The wars with Roussel only served to expose the weakness of Roman presence within Anatolia, and throughout the decade, many Romans fled westwards away from the Turks.
 The combined threat of the Seljuks and the Normans had simply overwhelmed Roman capabilities to defend Anatolia from further incursion, and the 1080s would witness the near destruction of Byzantine Anatolia.